ROFR vs ROFO: Rights of First Refusal/Offer in Commercial Leases

 - the landlord negotiates with a third party for the space

-- when there’s a bona fide offer the landlord is willing to accept, the landlord must offer you the chance to match it
+- when there’s a bona fide offer the landlord is willing to accept, the landlord must offer you the chance to take the space on those same terms (or terms the clause defines)

 ROFO (Right of First Offer): how it works